 The risk register and associated action plans are reviewed and updated at each meeting of the risk management group.
 A new style register was introduced in 2012.
 This register incorporates an action plan and risks are aligned with the College's strategic objectives.
 Risks are also mapped to governing body committees and following recommendations from our external auditors we have adopted a 'three lines of defence' approach to assessing key risks.
-This year we have also developed and adopted a separate IT Risk Register and an Academic Risk Register for our higher education provision.
+There is also a separate IT Risk Register and an Academic Risk Register for our higher education provision, both of which are reviewed annually at risk management meetings.